 As for 10K times worldwide, Ethiopia has some of the fastest runners, both in the men’s and women’s events.
 Kenya has some of the fastest men, and China has some of the fastest women.

-Average 10K times can depend on factors such as age, gender, and fitness level.
+Average 10K times can depend on factors such as age, sex, and fitness level.

 Your musculoskeletal health also comes into play, so you should take steps to reduce pain, avoid injury, and run with proper form.
 Address concerns such as shin splints, plantar fasciitis, and runner’s knee.